On Split-State Quantum Tamper Detection and Non-Malleability: Coding-Theoretic Definitions in the Split-State Tampering Model

-For a visual representation of this model with $t=3$, refer to \cref{fig:splitstate211d}.
-Recall that tamper detection is impossible in $\lo^t_{*}$, due to the standard substitution attack, where the adversaries store in $\phi$ a pre-shared copy of the encoding a fixed message.
-This impossibility motivates the next model, which we refer to as the ``bounded storage model", where we impose restrictions on the amount of pre-shared entanglement between the parties.
+Tamper detection is impossible in $\lo^t_{*}$, due to the standard substitution attack wherein the adversaries store in $\phi$ a pre-shared copy of the encoding a fixed message.
+This impossibility motivates the following ``bounded storage model", where we restrict the amount of pre-shared entanglement between the parties.

-\begin{definition}[$\lo^t_{(e_1,e_2, \ldots, e_t)}$: Bounded Storage Model] These are $t$-split quantum adversaries with \emph{bounded shared entanglement}, where the ancilla state $\psi\in \cD(\mathcal{H}_{E_1}\otimes\cdots \otimes \mathcal{H}_{E_t})$, satisfies $|E_i|\leq e_i\forall i\in [t]$. \end{definition}
+\begin{definition}[$\lo^t_{(e_1,e_2, \ldots, e_t)}$: Bounded Storage Model] These are $t$-split quantum adversaries with \emph{bounded shared entanglement}, where the ancilla state $\psi\in \cD(\mathcal{H}_{E_1}\otimes\cdots \otimes \mathcal{H}_{E_t})$, satisfies $|E_i|\leq e_i, \forall i\in [t]$. \end{definition}